andrewconnell/playground-repo/.github/ISSUE_TEMPLATE/bug_report.md

 1. See error

 ## Expected behavior
-> _(delete this line before submitting)_: Provide clear & concise description of what you expected to happen.
+> **DELETE THIS LINE BEFORE SUBMITTING** - Provide clear & concise description of what you expected to happen.

 ## Developer environment
-> _(delete this line before submitting)_: Complete the following (*if ignored you'll be prompted for it before we can address your issue... save the time and provide it in your initial submission*).
+> **DELETE THIS LINE BEFORE SUBMITTING** - Complete the following (*if ignored you'll be prompted for it before we can address your issue... save the time and provide it in your initial submission*).

  - OS: [e.g. Windows 10, MacOS 10.15.x]
  - Framework: [e.g. .NET Framework v3.x, .NET Core v3.x, Node.js v6/v8/v10/v12]